ivanzamoraarias/c-web-server/README.md

     ```bash
     docker build -t c-server .
     ```
-3. Run the container:
+3. Run the container (using environment variables for configuration):
     ```bash
-    docker run -d -p 443:443 c-server
+    docker run -d \
+      -p 443:443 \
+      -e SERVER_PORT=443 \
+      -e CERT_PATH=/certs/server.crt \
+      -e KEY_PATH=/certs/server.key \
+      -v $(pwd)/certs:/certs:ro \
+      c-server
     ```

 ## Adding Certificates

-To enable SSL/TLS, you need to add your certificate and key files:
+To enable SSL/TLS, add your certificate and key files:

 1. Place your certificate (`server.crt`) and private key (`server.key`) in the `certs/` directory.
-2. Update the server configuration (if needed) to point to these files.
+2. Ensure the Docker run command mounts the `certs/` directory and sets the correct environment variables.
-3. Rebuild the Docker image to include the certificates:
+3. Rebuild the Docker image if you update any server code:
     ```bash
     docker build -t c-server .
     ```
 4. Start the container as shown above.

-**Note:** Make sure your certificate and key files are valid and match your domain/server requirements.
+**Note:** Ensure your certificate and key files are valid and match your domain/server requirements.

+## Configuration

+You can customize the server using environment variables:

+- `SERVER_PORT`: Port for the server to listen on (default: 443)
+- `CERT_PATH`: Path to the SSL certificate file
+- `KEY_PATH`: Path to the SSL private key file

 ## License